-Sadly though I don’t think we will ever see him as the Doctor any time soon now.
-Even if he is available after Capaldi leaves which hopefully wont be any time soon.
-I can’t imagine them casting him after Capaldi.
-He would be too similar another older, intense Scottish guy.
-Sadly even though up until recently, he would always be my first choice for the Doctor I now don’t think we are ever likely to see him in the role.
-However that does not mean we wont can’t have him in Doctor Who at all, and I think he would be equally brilliant as the Master now more than ever.
+Sadly though I don’t think we will ever see him as the Doctor now.
+Even if he is available after Capaldi leaves (which hopefully wont be any time soon.)
+I can’t imagine them casting him right after Capaldi.
+He would be too similar, another older, intense Scottish guy.

 Carlyle is excellent at playing villains.
 He has played some of the nastiest villains on television and film.
-Seriously the last thing you ever want to be is at the mercy of a Robert Carlyle villain.
+The last thing you ever want to be is at the mercy of a Robert Carlyle villain.

 Here are some of the most horrible and disgusting ways Carlyle has killed people.

 Its safe to say that Carlyle would probably give us the darkest version of the Master seen yet, which would match perfectly with Peter Capaldi’s darker Doctor.
-Truly out of everybody in this list Carlyle would be the best match for Capaldi.
-Both very experienced high profile, intense Scottish lunatics facing each other down it would be a truly epic confrontation.
+Out of everybody in this list Carlyle would be the best match for Capaldi.
+Both older, more experienced Scottish actors who are known for playing, darker,, angry intense characters.

-Of course there is always the possibility that the Master may have already returned.
-Its early days yet, but many people think think that the mysterious season 8 villain Missy is in fact the Master.
+There is always the possibility that the Master may have already returned.
+It’s early days yet, but many people think think that the mysterious season 8 villain Missy is in fact the Master.

-The Doctor who burnt out an entire regeneration cycle, Azmahel who burnt out a whole regeneration cycle, The Master who burnt out an entire regeneration cycle, Romana who has regenerated 3 times, Borusa who regenerated twice, River who regenerated twice.
+The Doctor burnt out an entire regeneration cycle, Azmahel burnt out a whole regeneration cycle, The Master burnt out an entire regeneration cycle, Romana regenerated 3 times, Borusa regenerated twice, River regenerated twice, yet none of these characters changed sex?
 It also doesn’t seem logical as Time Lords do have a gender identity.
 Gender identity exists.
-I am not saying that men and women aren’t equal but gender identity does exist and to say it doesn’t is quite frankly, a denial of reality.
+I am not saying that men and women aren’t equal, but to say gender identity doesn’t is quite frankly, a denial of reality.

 People often argue that there was always sexual tension between the Master and the Doctor in Classic Who, but there wasn’t.
-Roger Delgado and Jon Pertwee had always believed from the beginning that the Master and the Doctor were secretly brothers and Ainley also believed this too.
-In fact its implied in “Planet of Fire” that this is the case.
-Russell T Davies rubbished this in “The Sound of Drums”, but still the fact that the previous actors and writers in the role, viewed it that way shows, that they obviously didn’t play them as secret lovers!.
+Roger Delgado and Jon Pertwee had always believed from the beginning that the Master and the Doctor were secretly brothers, and Ainley also believed this too.
+In fact it is implied in “Planet of Fire” that this is the case.
+Whilst Russell T Davies rubbished this in “The Sound of Drums”, the fact that the previous actors and writers in the role viewed it that way shows that they obviously didn’t play them as secret lovers!.

 If they need to give the Doctor a female villain, then either bring back the Rani, or better yet invent a new female villain!